22 Essential Tips for Dining Room Lighting Over Table

 Making a Statement Piece

-15. Adjustable Height Features
+15. The Flexibility of Adjustable Height

 Modern dining room with a rectangular wooden table and a linear pendant light fixture with an adjustable height feature suspended above it.
 The light casts a warm glow on the table.